Amaryllis (Marilyn Crispell album)

-Amaryllis is an album by pianist Marilyn Crispell, bassist Gary Peacock, and drummer Paul Motian recorded in 2000 and released on the ECM label.
+Amaryllis is an album by jazz pianist Marilyn Crispell recorded in February 2000 and released on ECM March the following year.
+The trio features rhythm section Gary Peacock and Paul Motian.

+Background

 According to Crispell, four of the pieces on the album were improvised.
 In an interview, she recalled: "The title piece, 'Amaryllis,' sounds completely written, but it's not at all.
 Gary started a bass line, I came in with something, and we ended up playing the same lines at the same time.
 That's a very intimate thing.
 Something that I think is not as easy to pull off in a performance.
 It can be done, but the intimacy of the recording studio was particularly conducive to complete improvisation."